 }

-This method checks if the maskFull property of the InputMask returns true; maskFull is a Boolean value that returns true if the user has entered the required number of characters by the mask and false if not.
-If it does not return true, then we add a CSS class named state-invalid to the control.
+This method checks if the maskFull property of the InputMask returns true.
+The maskFull property is a Boolean value that returns 'true' if the user has entered the required number of characters by the mask and 'false' if not.
+If it does not return 'true', then we add a CSS class named 'state-invalid' to the control.

 .state-invalid {